 These DNA mutations prevent the body’s oncogenes (genes that promote normal cell division) and/or tumor suppressor genes (genes that cause cells to die when they reach the end of their normal life cycle) from properly doing their jobs.
 If the genes that regulate cell division and death do not function properly, unregulated cells can accumulate into tumors.
 Cancerous cells can continue to spread into the nearby tissues and lymph nodes.

-What causes sarcoma may vary from subtype to subtype.
-For instance, one study found that a mutation in the MYOD1 gene might give immature muscle cells the ability to divide uncontrollably instead of maturing into normal adult cells; however, this mutation was only present in tissue samples from embryonal rhabdomyosarcomas, and not in tissue samples from other types of sarcoma.
+Sarcoma is a rare form of cancer that has more than 70 subtypes, so it’s possible that what causes sarcoma may vary from one subtype to another.
+For instance, one study found that a mutation in the MYOD1 gene might give immature muscle cells the ability to divide uncontrollably instead of maturing into normal adult cells.
+However, this mutation was present only in tissue samples from embryonal rhabdomyosarcomas, and not in tissue samples from other types of sarcoma.

 Moffitt is the only Florida-based Comprehensive Cancer Center designated by the National Cancer Institute.
 As such, we receive support to conduct cancer research and provide a high level of services to cancer patients.
 Our Sarcoma Program encompasses a diverse group of sarcoma specialists, including medical oncologists, surgeons, radiation oncologists and others—all working together to provide each patient with an individualized treatment plan.
 Many of our patients also have access to clinical trials, which can provide them with groundbreaking treatments that are not widely available outside the cancer research hospital setting.